 | Monthly savings vs Paris | €500-800 | €350-600 | €200-400 | Baseline |

-- Culture: The MuCEM museum, Vieux-Port, and the Calanques national park make Marseille uniquely vibrant.
+- Culture: MuCEM, Vieux-Port, and the Calanques national park.
+Marseille doesn't feel like anywhere else in France.

-- Tech growth: The Belle de Mai tech hub and Euroméditerranée development zone are attracting startups.
+- Tech: Belle de Mai and the Euroméditerranée zone are pulling in startups.

-- Best for: Budget-conscious expats who want Mediterranean living without Riviera prices.
+- Good for: people who want the Med without Riviera prices.

 - Aerospace industry: Dassault Aviation, Thales, and Safran have major operations here.
 Strong demand for engineers.

-- Wine culture: The Cité du Vin museum, vineyard day trips, and an unmatched culinary scene.
+- Wine culture: The Cité du Vin museum, vineyard day trips, and food that holds its own against anywhere in France.

-- Architecture: UNESCO-listed 18th-century buildings along the Garonne make it strikingly beautiful.
+- Architecture: UNESCO-listed 18th-century buildings along the Garonne.
+Bordeaux is genuinely beautiful.

-- Best for: Professionals in aerospace, tech, and wine/food industries who want city life with easy Paris access.
+- Best for: aerospace, tech, and wine/food professionals who want city life with easy Paris access.

-Nice is the most expensive of the three but still 30% cheaper than Paris.
-At €850-1,200/month for a 1BR, you get the Côte d'Azur lifestyle without the insanity of Monaco or Cannes prices.
+Nice is the priciest of the three, but still 30% cheaper than Paris.
+At €850-1,200/month for a 1BR, you get the Côte d'Azur without Monaco or Cannes prices.

-- Expat community: Nice has one of France's largest established expat populations, particularly British and American residents.
+- Expat community: one of France's largest, particularly British and American residents.

-- Climate: 300+ sunny days per year, mild winters, and beach access year-round.
+- Climate: 300+ sunny days a year, mild winters, beach access year-round.

-- Sophia Antipolis: Europe's largest technology park is 20 minutes away, with major companies like SAP, Amadeus, and Accenture.
+- Sophia Antipolis: Europe's biggest tech park is 20 minutes away.
+SAP, Amadeus, Accenture.

-- Best for: Expats who prioritize climate, beach lifestyle, and an established international community.
+- Best for: expats who want warm weather, beach lifestyle, and an established international crowd.

-- Mutuelle top-up: Most residents add a private top-up insurance (€30-80/month) for dental and optical coverage.
+- Mutuelle top-up: most residents add private top-up insurance (€30-80/month) for dental and optical.

 - Visa options: EU citizens have free movement.
 Non-EU workers need a work permit (talent passport for skilled workers) or the France Tech Visa for startup founders.